MetaBarj0/covertops-cmake-llvm/README.md

 - A static library project named whose the target name is `Lib`
 - A test project whose the target name is `Tests`

-The coverage reporting target is named `reportCoverageDetails`.
+The coverage reporting target is named `generateCoverageInfoJsonFile`.

 **To verify**: This target may be added in its very own sub directory and used from a main CMakeLists.txt file.